-Congratulations on purchasing a Catrike!

-You made a great decision buying a Catrike.
-We are sure you will enjoy riding it for years to come.
+Thank you for purchasing a Catrike!
+You made a great decision by buying a fine quality product that performs well and will bring you fun and good times for years to come.

-Please take a moment to read through this document, especially, the sections on safety and riding tips.
-You may find the most comfortable place to read this manual is sitting (stationary) on your Catrike!
+Please take a moment to read through this document, especially the sections on safety and riding tips.
+You may find that the most comfortable place to be while you're doing this is sitting (stationary) on your trike!